SafaaKhan/BankingControlPanel/README.md

 ## Documentation and Testing

 1. **Swagger**: For interactive API documentation.
-2. **Postman**: Postman variables and scripts are used for an easier testing process.
+2. **Postman**: 1- Postman variables and scripts are used for an easier testing process.
+2- Pagination also set in the Headers.